bdolmo/nanofrag/README.md

 # NanoFrag

-**NanoFrag** is a pipeline for analyzing DNA fragmentation and other patterns from liquid biopsy using nanopore sequencing.
+Analyze DNA fragmentation and other patterns from liquid biopsy using nanopore sequencing.

 ---